tangentsoft/pidp8i/doc/uwfocal-manual.md

 program is started from the beginning since there is no way to branch to them at a later time.

-Finally, references to line '0' aLso have a special meaning.
+Finally, references to line '0' also have a special meaning.
 A few commands interpret such references to mean 'the entire program', while most others regard 'line 0' as a reference to 'the next command'.
 Line 0 itself is the permanent comment line (the 'Header Line') at the